amplitude/amplitude-docs/content/collections/ios_sdk/en/ios-swift-sdk.md

 Starting December 8, 2020, Apple requires a privacy manifest file for all new apps and app updates.
 Apple expects to make this mandatory in the Spring of 2024.
 As Amplitude is a third-party to your app, you need to ensure you properly disclose to your users the ways you use Amplitude in regards to their data.

-!!!
-Note "Update privacy manifest based on your app"

 {{partial:admonition type="note" heading="Update the privacy manifest based on your app"}}
 Amplitude sets privacy manifest based on a default configuration.
 Update the privacy manifest according to your configuration and your app.
 {{/partial:admonition}}